BIO

 Photo by Tommy Kha

-AVA CHIN, a 5th generation Chinese American New Yorker, is the author of the narrative nonfiction book MOTT STREET: A Chinese American Family’s Story of Exclusion and Homecoming (Penguin Press, 2023), an intimate portrayal of the impact of the Chinese Exclusion Act laws (1882-1943) on four generations of her family as they attempted to lay down roots in America.
+AVA CHIN, a 5th generation Chinese American New Yorker, is the author of the award-winning nonfiction narrative MOTT STREET: A Chinese American Family’s Story of Exclusion and Homecoming (Penguin Press, 2023), an intimate portrayal of the impact of the Chinese Exclusion Act laws (1882-1943) on four generations of her family as they attempted to lay down roots in America.

-Publisher’s Weekly called MOTT STREET “stunning,” and the New York Times described it as “sensitive, ambitious, well-reported.”
-It was a 2024 ALA Notable Book and named a Best Book of 2023 by TIME, the San Francisco Chronicle, Kirkus, Library Journal and Elle magazine.
+Publisher’s Weekly called MOTT STREET, an ALA Notable Book, “stunning,” and the New York Times described it as “sensitive, ambitious, well-reported.”
+It won the Best Nonfiction Book Award by the Chinese American Librarian’s Association, and was named a Best Book of 2023 by TIME, the San Francisco Chronicle, Kirkus, Library Journal and Elle magazine.
 It garnered rave reviews from the Washington Post, the Wall Street Journal, the New York Post, Kirkus, and the Los Angeles Review of Books, among others.
+People magazine chose it as one of it’s top books by AAPI authors.

 Doyers Street, NYC.
 Photograph by Tommy Kha